CharalambosIoannou/Durham-WebGL-Assignment/Readme.txt

 * Another feature that the program has is that the large main building has a rotating door.
   The door rotates by itself slowly, but the user can speed up or slow down the rotation speed of the door and even change its direction.
-  Also, there is a bird which moves forwards and backwards and there are also 3 barriers in front of the main building which move up and down.
+  Also, there is a bird which moves forwards and backwards.

 * Concluding the sign at the left of the scene is the real representation of the actual sign.